Ganymede-Bio/website-docusaurus/docs/Quickstart.md

 displayed_sidebar: webUiSidebar
 ---

-This guide walks through building a simple _flow_ to ingest plate reader absorbance data captured at two timepoints and computing the difference between the two values.
+This guide walks through building a _flow_ for ingesting plate reader absorbance data captured at two timepoints and computing the difference between the two values.

 ### Step 0: Download sample plate reader file